MichaelCurrin/dev-cheatsheets/cheatsheets/other/glossary.md

 All libraries are also packages - otherwise you can't install and use them.

-Other terms not covered above because they don't fit into the structure neatly.
+More terms which don't fit into the above structure neatly.

+- Code.
+    - [Code - Simple English Wikipedia][]
+    - [Code - Wikipedia][]
+    - A method for changing information into something else.
+    - Code is used for humans to write instructions that computers understand.
+At the low level, computers deal with zeroes and ones as code for off and on.
+Then there are higher levels like byte code and machine code (both are compiled output and are mostly unreadable for humans), assembly language (obscure but human-readable) and then more human-friendly programming languages.
+    - Code is usually thought of as commands, expressions or instructions for a computer, usually stored in a file as a script or module in an application.
+    - Code can also include a configuration files, HTML files or CSS files.
+You cannot "run" those as a sequence like you can a script, but they are still instructions for a machine to follow and are used to build applications.
 - Program.
     - A set of instructions that can be executed on a computer or machine.
 Using the structure above, a script and all the levels which build on scripts are all programs.
     - From [Rapid API post][].
         > Programs are a collection or sequence of executable instructions that aid in the automatic performance of targeted tasks on a computer.
         >
         > It refers to a set of coded instructions that a computer can recognize to solve a problem or yield the desired result.
-- Code.
-    - In one respect, code is same as a program or script.
-    - But code can also include a configuration files, HTML files or CSS files.
-You cannot "run" those as a sequence like you can a script, but they are still instructions for a machine to follow and are used to build applications.
 - Web app.
     - A website is usually not considered an application.
 In runs inside your browser, which an application.
     - With the rise of JS, websites have become more complex and interactive.
 A website built on Python or JavaScript is usually
 - Software
-    - A collection of data (including config files and a database) and instructions (from scripts to applications) which tell a machine what to do.
+    - A collection of data (including config files and a database) and instructions (scripts to applications) which tell a machine what to do.
 Software needs to run on physical hardware.
     - From [Software - Wikipedia][]
        > Software is a collection of data or computer instructions that tell the computer how to work.
        >